kobihancz/hadoop_mini_project/README.md

 # hadoop_mini_project

 ### Description:
 In this mini-project the goal was to write a MapReduce program that produced a report of the total number of accidents per make and year of the car.
-Since there was missing data in the accident records, I did this by populating the missing values from incident reports intos the accident report records.
+Since there was missing data in the accident records, I did this by populating the missing values from incident reports into the accident report records.
 This was miltiple step process that started with sripting 4 python files(2 mappers and 2 reducers).
 Each file used the output of the previouse file starting with the given data.
 I then downloaded Hadoop's distributed file system locally onto my OS and used a bash script to run the mapreduce job.

 ### Files
 1. ```mapper1.py``` - Maps the vin_number, make, year and incident type from every record in ```data.csv```.